John French, 1st Earl of Ypres: Under Kitchener

-Johannesburg Area

 French's colonials were sent home and replaced by regular Mounted Infantry.
 Roberts told French that the Cavalry Division was to be broken up, although he would retain "nominal command", and gave him command of Johannesburg Area.
 On 17 December 1900 Pieter Hendrik Kritzinger and J. B. M. Hertzog invaded Cape Colony, hoping to stir up rebellion among the Cape Boers.
 French had only 22,000 men, of whom 13,000 were combatants, to fight 20,000 Boer guerrillas.
 By April 1901, French's eight columns had captured 1,332 Boers.
-French was appointed a Knight Commander of the Order of the Bath (KCB), for his role in the conventional phases of the war (the award was dated 29 November 1900 and gazetted in April 1901, but French did not receive the decoration itself until an audience with King Edward VII at Buckingham Palace on 8 August 1902).
+French was appointed a Knight Commander of the Order of the Bath (KCB).

-Cape Colony

 On 1 June 1901 Kitchener ordered French to take command in Cape Colony.
 He was ordered to use "severity" against captured rebels—this was intended to complement lenient treatment for those who surrendered voluntarily.
-Alfred Milner had already warned French not to treat every Cape Boer as a rebel unless it was proven so.
 French, who had lost several friends during the war, believed that stern measures would help end matters more quickly.
 French even forced the inhabitants of Middelburg to watch one hanging, incurring a concerned inquiry from St John Brodrick (Secretary of State for War).

 During this period of the war—conducting "drives" across the country for Boer guerrillas, and eventually dividing up the country with barbed wire and imprisoning Boer civilians in camps—French had to struggle with out-of-date information, and trying to maintain communications between British forces by telegraph, heliograph and dispatch rider.
 Kritzinger was driven out of the Cape in mid-August 1901, and Harry Scobell captured Johannes Lötter's commando (5 September 1901).
-On 7 September Jan Smuts defeated a squadron of Haig's 17th Lancers at Elands River Poort.
+On 17 September Jan Smuts defeated a squadron of Haig's 17th Lancers at Elands River Poort.
 Gideon Scheepers was captured on 11 October.